-We have history to teach us that 2019 will see a rush to install solar energy systems.
+We have history to teach us that 2019 will be busy for solar as homeowners rush to install solar energy systems.
 Homeowners and businesses that wait too long may find it difficult to get a project completed in time and potentially lose thousands of dollars from incentives.
 Here’s why:

 The most important federal renewable energy program is the Investment Tax Credit (ITC) for solar energy installations.
 For any project fully installed before the end of 2019, the ITC will allow property and business owners to deduct 30% of their total investment from their income tax obligations that year.
 Starting day one in 2020, new project owners will be allowed only a 26% deduction.
 It decreases further in 2021.